The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Contribution to the cosmic X-ray background

-In terms of the impact of X-ray photons from XRBs on reionisation at galactic scales, \citet{mad17} argued that the contribution of XRBs, from both soft and hard X-rays, remains negligible compared to the ionising output of low metallicity (e.g. $Z_\star = 1/20\,Z_\odot$) stars at $z>6$, which is $\sim2.5$ dex higher than that of XRBs.
-Considering even the lowest possible limits on the escape fraction of ionising radiation from stars, the XRB contribution remains highly fractional.
-The $\gtrsim 0.25$ dex increase in the global emissivity of high-mass XRBs that we report will not significantly impact the ionising output and contribution to reionisation from such systems, with the emerging picture being that radiation from XRBs in the early Universe is more likely to have played an important role in shaping the reionisation history of the Universe.
+In terms of the impact of X-ray photons from HMXBs on reionisation at galactic scales, \citet{mad17} argued that the contribution of HMXBs, from both soft and hard X-rays, remains negligible compared to the ionising output of low metallicity (e.g. $Z_\star = 1/20\,Z_\odot$) stars at $z>6$, which is $\sim2.5$ dex higher than that of HMXBs.
+Considering even the lowest possible limits on the escape fraction of ionising radiation from stars, the HMXB contribution remains highly fractional.
+The $\gtrsim 0.25$ dex increase in the global emissivity of HMXBs that we report will not significantly impact the ionising output and contribution to reionisation from such systems, with the emerging picture being that radiation from HMXBs in the early Universe is more likely to have played an important role in shaping the reionisation history of the Universe.